-To turn off all exterior lighting at night when you are parked, turn off the headlamps and move the twilight sentinel control to the left into the detent in the slider control.
-When released, the control will return to the Twilight Sentinel minimum delay position and the lights will turn off.
+To turn off all exterior lighting at night when you are parked, turn off the headlamps and move the twilight sentinel control all the way to the left in the slider control.
+When released, the control will return to the twilight sentinel minimum delay position and the lights will turn off.